-The existing fences at site's other edges are to remain the same during construction phases and to be replaced at later stages during construction as approved drawings.
+The existing boundary walls / fences at site are to remain the same during construction phases and to be replaced at later stages during construction as approved drawings.

-There will be a security alarm on site that will be required to access the site on a daily basis from commencement on site / site set up.
+There will be a security alarm on site that will be required to access the site on a daily basis.